onigoetz/absorption/README.md

 This allows us to go in the last step of the process, sorting all those commits in three categories :

-- Active : Code that was modified recently (after the thresold)
+- Fresh : Code that was modified recently (after the thresold)
-- Passive : Code that was modified before the threshold but by an active contributor
+- Fading : Code that was modified before the threshold but by a contributor who was also active more recently
 - Lost : Code that was modified by somebody no longer active on the repository

 This, in turn will give you a bus factor : How many people need to stop commiting on a project for it to be in danger.